Should You Use Compatible Ink Cartridges or Genuine Ink?

 - Are you prepared to occasionally run the print head/nozzle cleaning function of your printer (if required) and perhaps return/throw away a compatible cartridge if it doesn’t work?

-If not, choose genuine ink – even well reviewed compatibles are more likely to have a faulty cartridge than genuine ones (but they cost so little it doesn’t really matter if the odd one fails…)
+If not, choose genuine ink – even well reviewed compatibles are more likely to have a faulty cartridge than genuine ones (but they cost so little that it doesn’t really matter if the odd one fails…)

 Can you use compatible ink cartridges?
 The choice is yours but personally I haven’t had any problems using them and have saved hundreds over the years without any significant loss of quality.